OhlhJames/Tax-Informer/README.md

 https://github.com/OhlhJames/Hero-Watch
 This is the previous github project we had used and worked on, we used dome of the skeleton from this github repository to create our new github repository, this lead to less pushes from each person at the beginning of this repository.

+## License

+MIT license as mentioned in repo